Direckt.

 Frontend Architecture

 The frontend stack is React, TypeScript, Vite, and Tailwind.
-React provided predictable component composition for multi-surface flows (marketing pages, user app views, and admin views).
+React provided predictable component composition for multi-surface flows (marketing pages plus the in-app prototype views).
 Tailwind enabled fast, consistent implementation against design tokens without maintaining large custom CSS abstractions early.

 Vite was chosen over Create React App for practical reasons: faster cold starts, faster hot-module replacement, and leaner production output with less bundler overhead.
 TypeScript was enforced across the codebase to make component contracts explicit, catch prop/data mismatches early, and keep route-level state transitions auditable as the project expanded.